 - A contract protects you the buyer.
 If you run across a breeder who does not offer a contract or a health guarantee, keep looking.

 - What is your role after the puppies leave your care?

-- Good breeders care about their puppies and will want to be updated on achievements or significant health issues.
+- Good dog breeders care about their puppies and will want to be updated on achievements or significant health issues.

 - A good breeder is a valuable resource who will offer advice and any necessary help throughout your dog’s life.

-Tips to Spotting a Backyard Breeder
+Tips to Spotting Backyard Dog Breeders

 A backyard breeder is someone who is breeding irresponsibly for the wrong reasons.

 Backyard breeders are not trying to improve the German Shepherd Dog as a breed.
 They are usually breeding to make money.